paed01/bpmn-elements/docs/TimerEventDefinition.md

 Default support for ISO8601 repeating interval.

-If another format is used, e.g. cron, the event definition will wait until canceled.
+If another format is used, e.g. cron, the event definition will wait until cancelled.
 There are several modules to handle time cycles and this project tries to keep the number of dependencies to a minimum.

 # Combined `timeDuration` and `timeDate`